 How to Avoid Fraudulent Charges

-The IRS understands that people make mistakes on their tax returns and not everyone is intentionally claiming tax credits fraudulently—that doesn’t mean you still can’t face consequences.
+The IRS understands that people make mistakes on their tax returns, but that doesn’t mean you still can’t face consequences.
 If you’re concerned about committing tax credit fraud, here are some ways to avoid it:

-Supply documentation: The IRS isn’t likely to come after you if you give them documented proof to back up any claims you make.
-In some cases, you may even be able to avoid penalties by doing so; this strategy is especially helpful when avoiding benefit fraud.
+The IRS isn’t likely to come after you if you give them documented proof to back up any claims you make.
+In some cases, you may even be able to avoid penalties by doing so.

 What Should I do if the IRS has Notified me of Tax Credit Fraud?

+Have you received a Notice of Deficiency from the IRS?
 Don’t panic!
-If you are being audited by the IRS, there is less than a 25% percent chance that you will actually have to pay any taxes.
 The best thing to do is to hire a qualified and experienced tax professional who can guide you through the process.
+You can also find guidance at EITC.irs.gov.
 Gather any and all evidence you have to support the claims you’ve made on your taxes that the IRS has flagged and comply any way you can.

 If you are concerned with claiming tax credits fraudulently or the IRS has issued an audit, don’t hesitate to call Community Tax today.
+We can help find a solution that suits your needs, whether you’re seeking help with tax credit fraud or are looking to utilize a program from the IRS Fresh Start Initiative.
 Our qualified professionals are standing by to answer any questions you might have regarding your taxes.